NodeAdiraj/NFT-Marketplace-Backend/README.md

 npm start
 Usage

-The backend runs on http://localhost:5000 by default.
+The backend runs on sepolia testnet by default.
 You can interact with the API using tools like Postman or through your frontend application.
 API Endpoints

 User Endpoints